 Graduate in business administration from Portuguese Catholic University.
 He has professional experience in the areas of insurance (Ocidental Seguros, 1993), assets investment (Merril Lynch, 1995) and private banking (Banco Comercial Português, 1996), specialising in Financial Analysis and Private Investment.
-He served as a non-executive Director of Corticeira Amorim, from March 2003 to September 2005; he then proceeded to conduct executive functions from that date and is currently Vice-Chairperson of the Board of Directors.
+He served as a non-executive Director of Corticeira Amorim, from March 2003 to September 2005; he then proceeded to carry out executive functions from that date and is currently Vice-Chairperson of the Board of Directors.
 Non-executive Director of various companies in the Amorim Group (since 2000).
 Former executive Director of Barrancarnes (2000-2005).
 He is the Honorary Consul of Norway in Porto.

-Nationality: Portuguese · Gender: Male · Age: 51
+Nationality: Portuguese • Gender: Male • Age: 52